You are currently browsing the monthly archive for October 2010.

 …that melts carpets?

 The more I think about it, the more I realize we’re so far past the border between dumb and stupid that you can’t even see it in the rear view mirror.
-I’d had some plaster powder there for the diorama I was making – and I shoved the flare into that – which, surprisingly enough put it out.
+I’d had some plaster powder there for the diorama I was making – and out of pure instinct I shoved the flare into that – which, to my delight and surprise, put it out.
 But the thing that got me, I still can’t believe it to this day, was that mom smelled the smoke, came in, and wondered what was going on.
 And my guilty conscience went ballistic trying to defend myself.
 Understand, this is a teenage mind going off here – but here was my Infinite Teenage Wisdom ® reasoning:

 “Just because you smell smoke, and